ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_operation.md

 {% capture notice_01 %}
 **NOTE**:
-- This instructions has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+- This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+- This instruction has been tested on `Ubuntu 18.04` and `ROS Melodic`
 - This instructions are supposed to be running on PC ROS packages installed in.
 Please run the instructions below on your PC ROS packages installed in.
 - Make sure to run the [OpenMANIPULATOR-PRO controller](/docs/en/platform/openmanipulator_pro/ros_controller_package/#launch-controller) instructions before running the instruction below.
 {% endcapture %}